shredder2342/dawn-queen-4575/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## n8n Workflow

+A ready-to-import workflow is available at `n8n/workflows/scrape-latest-article.json`.
+It uses a Telegram bot to receive a message containing a website URL, scrapes the latest article on that site, summarizes it with the OpenAI node and sends the result back to Telegram.

+1. Import the JSON file in your n8n instance.
+2. Configure credentials for **Telegram** and **OpenAI**.
+3. Start the workflow and send a site URL (for example `https://www.goldmansachs.com/insights/`) to your bot.

+The workflow will respond with a short summary of the article's main points.